9d8dev/craft/README.md

 > ```
 > Alternatively, you can download the folder from releases and place in your components folder.

-For examples of Craft UI, check out [craftui.org](https://craftui.org)
+For examples of Craft UI, check out [craftui.org](https://craftui.org) or this [Repository](https://github.com/9d8dev/craft-examples).

 ## Create NextJS App With Tailwind